 "I've missed more than 9,000 shots in my career.
 I've lost almost 300 games.
 26 times I've been trusted to take the game winning shot and missed.
-I've failed over and over and over and over and over again in my life.
-And that is why I succeed." - Michael Jordan puzzles, and the maze that leads from question to answer.
-It doesn't intimidate or frighten you, it energizes you.
-Share that enthusiasm with students.
-They are as likely to meet failure as success in their lives; show them your authentic, granular approach to addressing that eventuality.
+I've failed over and over and over again in my life.
+And that is why I succeed." - Michael Jordan